 - I have darker skin.
 Endless days of grey and darkness leads to vitamin deficiency.
 I have to pop vitamin pills to stay healthy.

 - The cold.
 I will now be confined to living rooms, the insides of offices, and cafes, and other stuffy spaces.

 - I can’t wear shorts and t-shirts anymore.
 See number 3 above for why.

-- Shoveling snow.
-It might be fun to toss around snowballs and make snow men but shoveling two feet of snow from a driveway, walkway and steps is NOT fun.
+- Shovelling snow.
+It might be fun to toss around snowballs and make snowmen but shovelling two feet of snow from a driveway, walkway and steps is NOT fun.

 - Driving in snow, sleet, ice, slush etc. Ever hit a patch of ice while driving down the road at rush hour?
 Ever lose control of your car and go sliding into a tree or worse, another car.
 Ever slip on a patch of ice on the sidewalk and fall on your ass?

 - Flu season.
 Every fracking year.

 - Winter clothes are pieces of suck.
 In the winter I generate enough static electricity to charge an iPhone.
 It’s very difficult to give myself an insulin injection through a thick sweater.
 My shoes get damaged from wet slushy salt that then dries and cracks the sides and soles of my shoes.
 It’s very difficult to use a camera when it’s freezing outside.

 - It’s all grey.
 Nothing grows.
 No green.
 Just grey skies, grey dirt, grey … it all looks like death and decay.

 - Lack of outdoor photographic opportunities.
 Winter gives me a few choices for outdoor photography all of which need me to wear bulky winter clothes and brave the ice cold weather.